-The database application will be Research Electronic Data Capture (REDCap, Vanderbilt, Tennessee, USA).127 REDCap is a professional database that provides a user-friendly interface.
-The REDCap data management system is secure, fully compliant with all regulatory guidelines and includes a complete audit-trail for data entry validation.
+The database application will be Research Electronic Data Capture (REDCap, Vanderbilt, Tennessee, USA).128 REDCap is a professional database that provides a user-friendly interface.
+The REDCap data management system is secure, fully compliant with all regulatory guidelines and includes a complete audit trail for data entry validation.
 Through these mechanisms, as well as relevant training for all involved parties, patient confidentiality will be safeguarded.
 REDCap is available for free at Aarhus University.
 The case report form will be digital.

 Data will be handled according to all relevant Danish laws including the General Data Protection Regulation ("Databeskyttelsesforordningen"), the Data Protection Act ("Databeskyttelsesloven"), and the Danish Health Care Act ("Sundhedsloven").
 The project will be registered with the Central Denmark Region's internal list of research projects.

-After the last patient follow-up, a copy of the trial master file will be stored securely for 25 years, while individual patient data will be stored securely for five years.
+After the last patient follow-up, a copy of the trial master file will be stored securely for 25 years.
 Hereafter, all records will be anonymized and sent to relevant Danish archives if required.